areja02/UniversalCam-AntennaFinder/README.md

 # UniversalCam-AntennaFinder
-This is base code application I've created to assist with finding multiple different manufacturer devices.
-This can be used to find Ubiquiti, Axis, Bosch etc.
+The basis of the application I've created is to assist with finding multiple devices from specific Commercial Manufacturers.
+This can be used to find Commercial Devices such as Ubiquiti, Axis, Bosch etc.
 Work is still being done, currently only a basic CLI application.
-Planning for future integration of filters, manufacturer selection and an easy to navigate GUI.
+Planning for future integration of Manufacturer selection through checkboxes and an easy to navigate GUI.

 Please go to https://github.com/areja02/UniversalCam-AntennaFinder/releases for the executable download as well as source code for download.